hepabolu/programming-by-stealth/docs/pbs36.md

 ### Inputting Approximate Numbers

 If you don’t want an exact number from a user, but simply an approximate value within a given range, you can use the `<input>` tag with `type="range"`.
 Like `type="number"`, `type="range"` supports the `min`, `max`, and `step` attributes, but it doesn’t present the user with a text box – instead, it presents the user with a horizontal slider.
 The left edge of the slider represents the `min` value, and the right edge the `max` value.
-The positions in-between that the slider snaps to are determined by the `step`.Note that, if you don’t want the slider to snap to any specific values, you can set `step="any"`.
+The positions in-between that the slider snaps to are determined by the `step`.
+Note that, if you don’t want the slider to snap to any specific values, you can set `step="any"`.
 The default values are `min="0"`, `max="100"`, and `step="1"`.

 As you’ve probably guessed by now, you’ll find an example of this input type in `pbs36.html`.